rachelhandran/cs15lsp23/week1lab.md

-# CSE 15L Week 1 Lab Report
+# CSE 15L Lab Report 1
 Hello!
 Welcome to CSE 15L.
 In order to assist in our experience in CSE 12 and 15L, we will learn to use tools such as the terminal, `git` and version control, and IDEs.
 These tools and shortcuts will help optimize your programming experience throughout your academic and professional career.

 I'll walk through downloading an IDE, securely connecting to a remote server with `ssh`, and using some Unix-based commands in the `shell` scripting language.
 For reference, I use a Windows machine running the *Windows Subsystem for Linux (WSL)* and by distribution is *Ubuntu 20.04*.